timpending/comp-sci-curriculum/Unit-1/02-linked-list.md

 * Delete
 * Reverse

-### Doubly Linked List Exercise
-Implement the same methods using a doubly linked list.
-Which methods are easier to write using a doubly linked list?

-* Push(append)
-* Unshift(prepend)
-* To_String
-* Length
-* Find
-* Insert_After
-* Delete
-* Reverse

 ## Bonus Challenges

 * Write a method to find the *kth* to last node in a linked list
 * Write a sort method that will sort a given linked list(assume all the values are numbers)
 * Write a method that will merge to linked lists .
 Assume the lists are already sorted.
-* Implement a circular linked list with all the methods we wrote today

 ```
 class Node